Paris Eternal

-The Vegas Eternal, formerly the Paris Eternal, is an American professional Overwatch esports team based in Las Vegas, Nevada.
+The Paris Eternal was a French professional Overwatch esports team based in Paris, France.
 The Eternal competed in the Overwatch League (OWL) as a member of the league's West region.
 Founded in 2018, Paris Eternal began play as an OWL expansion team in 2019 and is one of two professional Overwatch teams based in Europe.
 The team is owned by Drew McCourt, owner of DM Esports, who also owns Eternal Academy, an academy team for the Eternal that competed in Overwatch Contenders.
-The team moved to Las Vegas prior to the 2023 season.
+The team moved to Las Vegas, Nevada prior to the 2023 season, rebranding as the Vegas Eternal, but they later disbanded on October 6th, 2023.

 Franchise history

 OWL expansion

 On 7 September 2018, Activision Blizzard announced that DM Esports owner Drew McCourt (son of Frank McCourt owner of Olympique de Marseille) had purchased an expansion team based in Paris for Overwatch League's second season for more than $20 million.
 On the investment of the franchise, McCourt noted, "Du point de vue d'investisseur à l'échelle mondiale dans le domaine du sport traditionnel, le développement de l'e-sport, et de l'Overwatch League notamment, est remarquable (translated: From a global investor's point of view in traditional sports, the development of e-sport, and the Overwatch League in particular, is remarkable)."

 On 8 November, the team held a launch party in which they revealed their team name as Paris Eternal, as well as their entirely European roster and coaches.